rishikanthc/qrding/README.md

     * **Plant & Pet Care Scheduling**: QR on each plant’s pot or pet’s food bin: scan to log watering or feeding.
 If no scan happens after the plant’s ideal watering interval (e.g. 7 days) or pet’s mealtime window, your smart home assistant reminds you.
     * **On-Demand How-To Guides**: Affix QR codes on appliances or furniture.
 Scanning the code launches the PDF manual.
     * **Vehicle & Machinery Maintenance Logs**: Under the hood or on factory equipment: scan QR to instantly log an oil change, safety inspection, or filter replacement.
 The system then auto-schedules the next service reminder based on mileage or hours run.
     * **Inventory management**: QR codes on pantry items connect to your home-inventory app.
-Scanning the last bag of flour or coffee bean container both logs the “out-of-stock” event and fires off an order to your preferred grocery service.
+Scanning the last bag of flour or coffee bean container logs the “out-of-stock” event.

 # Contributing